madhoksonal/madhoksonal.github.io/about.md

 Currently, I am involved in research at the [Sensory and Motor Integration Lab](https://sensorymotorintegrationlab.com) at RU and I love to learn.

 If I am not reading or working on code- I am practicing yoga, lifting, or playing piano.
-I enjoy photography and writing, so feel free to review my featured photography and/or come back soon to check out my thoughts in my upcoming blog on this website!
+I enjoy photography and writing, so feel free to review my featured photography on the homepage and/or my thoughts in the blog tab above!

 ---